Keeping Baby Healthy

 For kids that are older, prop up one end of their crib mattress, or if they are in a bed, prop up a few pillows to reduce the amount of post nasal drip.
 This will help with the coughing over night.

 For kids over 12 months old, honey can be a safe way to soothe an irritated throat and reduce occasional coughing.
 But what can you turn to when your little one is still under a year old?
 Try Mommy’s Bliss Organic Cough .
-It’s formulated with agave, not honey, along with herbal extracts to calm coughs, clean up yucky mucus and get your baby feeling better again.
-The day time version includes elderberry for a boost of immunity and the night time version includes chamomile, lemon balm, and passion flower to help promote the restful sleep she needs.
+It’s formulated with agave, not honey, along with herbal extracts to calm occasional coughs.
+The day time version includes elderberry to support immunity and the night time version includes chamomile, lemon balm, and passion flower to help promote the restful sleep she needs.

 Staying hydrated is very important.
 Young babies may want formula or breastmilk more often when they aren’t feeling well.
 For older kids, make sure they are getting plenty of water.